Sleepwalkers (TV series): Releases

 To date, Sony Pictures Home Entertainment does not currently have any plans of releasing the show on DVD in the United States.

 Shout!
 Factory listed a complete series DVD set as part of their inventory, but it is unknown whether the company ever released it or whether it is currently available.

-Mill Creek Entertainment announced the complete series on DVD, but has to date made no efforts to release it.
+Mill Creek Entertainment announced a DVD release of the complete series, but never released it.